What is a U Visa?

 - Court records (immigration or criminal proceedings)

-- Evidence that criminal conduct caused suffering (counseling or medical records)
+- Evidence that criminal conduct caused suffering (counseling and/or medical records)

-- Documents for criminal case for which you were a Victim
+- Documents for criminal case for which they were a Victim

 - Police reports;